 and

-Those functionals provide a unifying point of view for several results regarding sharpness and the examples constructed in \cite{bdNorms}.
-It also enables us to ask questions not seen in the original inequality and may be an interesting invariant to study.
+These functionals provide a unifying point of view for several results regarding sharpness and the examples constructed in \cite{bdNorms}.
+They also enable us to ask questions that do not come up in the original inequalities and may be interesting invariants to study.